marchesir/xguard/README.md

-# 🔒 xguard
+# xguard

-Lightweight eBPF/XDP tool for tracing live ingress traffic — built for the [eBPF Summit 2025 Devpost](https://ebpf-summit-2025.devpost.com).
+Lightweight eBPF/XDP tool for tracing live ingress traffic — built for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com).

-## 📖 Overview
+## Overview

 **xguard** is a lightweight eBPF/XDP tool for tracing live ingress traffic at L3/3 layer.
 It is designed primarily as a **learning project** to explore: